 Individuals may only assume one of the Officer, Administrator, and Auditor roles, but any individual may assume the Operator role.
-The CA and RA software and hardware shallmust identify and authenticate its users and shallmust ensure that no user identity can assume both the Administrator and Officer roles, assume both the Administrator and Auditor roles, or assume both the Auditor and Officer roles.
+The CA and RA software and hardware must identify and authenticate its users and must ensure that no user identity can assume both the Administrator and Officer roles, assume both the Administrator and Auditor roles, or assume both the Auditor and Officer roles.
 For CAs that issue at id-fpki-common-high, the Auditor may not assume any other role.
-No individual shallmust have more than one identity.
+No individual must have more than one identity.

 5.3.
-Personnel Controls
+PERSONNEL CONTROLS